defiprime/defiprime1/ethereum.md

 {% endif %}
 {% endfor %}

-# Margin trading on Ethereum
+# Margin Trading on Ethereum

 {% for margin-trading in site.margin-trading %}
 ### <a href="{{ margin-trading.product-url }}">{{ margin-trading.product-title }}</a>{% if margin-trading.ecosystem contains 'ethereum' %} ![](images/ether.png "Built on Ethereum or related to Ethereum ecosystem"){% endif %} {% if margin-trading.ecosystem contains 'bitcoin' %} ![](/images/btc.png "Using Bitcoin ecosystem"){% endif %} {% if margin-trading.ecosystem contains 'eos' %} ![](/images/eos.png "Built on EOS or related to EOS ecosystem"){% endif %}